OksanaTka/doGGarden/README.md

 ## Map
-In this page you can edit your profile , go straight to your favorite park (by clicking MY PARK button), read parks rules (valid for any park) and loguot.
+In this page you can edit your profile , <br />
+go straight to your favorite park (by clicking MY PARK button),<br />
+read parks rules (valid for any park) and loguot.

 Select a park by clicking on the marker.